corda/vscode-corda/README.md

 2. open in vscode (or "code ." from terminal)
 3. Debug -> Start Debugging to run extension

+**UPDATE (Mar 29, 2020)**

+Note this project now uses the node-server submodule available at https://github.com/corda/node-server this must be initialised with the following commands.

+1) ``git submodule init``
+2) ``git submodule update``*

+*this command must also be run after any pull request which includes updates to the submodule.
+An alternative is to do pull requests with the following option:
+``git pull --recurse-submodules``

+**Other submodule commands:**

+* Fetch and merge the latest node-server submodule code
+  - ``git submodule update --remote``

+* Doing work on the submodule i.e. changing files in ./server
+  - submodules default to a detached head, so change to server directory and checkout a branch
+  - ``cd ./server``
+  - ``git checkout master``
+  - Add or commit your changes as usual.

+* To PULL submodule updates from server side, if there are changes on your local branch either merge or rebase with the pull
+  - From MAIN project directory
+  - `` git submodule update --remote --merge `` OR
+  - ``git submodule update --remote --rebase``

+* To PUSH submodule updates to server side
+  - From MAIN project directory
+  - ``git push --recurse-submodules=on-demand``

 ## Design Notes

 ### Flow Of Communcation